-A course for underrepresented and underserved late-stage doctoral students who plan to defend their dissertations within the academic year
+A course for underrepresented and underserved late-stage doctoral students who plan to enter the academic job market within the next year

 Phinishing & Discerning Next Steps is the latest iteration of FTE's course for late-stage doctoral students.
 Led by experienced facilitators who have successfully established academic careers, this course is designed to equip scholars with the tools and knowledge necessary to build their scholarly careers.